sodadata/docs/soda-cl/missing-validity.md

       valid length: 7
 ```

-The following example defines the same checks, but the checks refer to globally configured values for missing and valid.
+The following example defines the same checks, but the checks refer to globally configured values for missing and valid in the `configurations for` section.

 ```yaml
 checks for CUSTOMERS: